polterguy/polterguy.github.io/slots/index.md

    description:This is the foo role
 ```

-If you execute the above Hyperlambda and go to USers & Roles afterwards, you will see how you now
+If you execute the above Hyperlambda and go to Users & Roles afterwards, you will see how you now
 have a _"foo-role"_ in your system.

 ## Database meta traversal

-All the following slots are a part of the database meta system, and allows you to retrieve meta data about your
+All the following slots are a part of the database meta system, and allow you to retrieve meta data about your
 databases, such as database names, table names, columns names, and foreign keys for tables.
 These slots are heavily
 relied upon by the CRUDifier, as it creates a Hyperlambda backend for you, in order to determine which arguments
-your HTTP endpoints requires, and how to validate these during HTTP invocations towards your backend.
+your HTTP endpoints require, and how to validate these during HTTP invocations towards your backend.

 All these have at least 4 versions, one for SQLite, one for MySQL, one for PostgreSQL, and a fourth for SQL Server,
 and their only difference is that the MySQL versions use _"mysql"_ as its slot name, SQL Server uses _"mssql"_, PostgreSQL
 uses _"pgsql"_ and SQLite uses _"sqlite"_.
 Besides from this, they're identical in regards to their APIs, which is
-the point, since it allows for these slots to be used transparently, or _"polymorphistically"_ towards any underlaying
+the point, since it allows for these slots to be used transparently, or _"polymorphistically"_ towards any underlying
 database type.
-In the following section, we therefor document their MySQL version, implying you'll have to exchange
+In the following section, we therefore document their MySQL version, implying you'll have to exchange
 the _"mysql"_ parts to test these towards a different database type.

 ### [magic.db.mysql.databases]